LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

    values),

--  **objects(:)**, an array of structures node designed to contain data on objects, previously discussed in chapter `1.1`_, separated by EU-IM *object class* index [5] referring to the type or dimension of the object (2D space):
+-  **objects(:)**, an array of structures node designed to contain data on objects, previously discussed in chapter :ref:`subsec-grid_struc`, separated by EU-IM *object class* index [5] referring to the type or dimension of the object (2D space):